 Increasingly, the private sector is looking for master of public policy graduates as businesses begin to recognize the role policy development and implementation plays in influencing and affecting their business decisions.
-These roles include advocacy and government relations roles, but also more traditional master of business administration roles like marketing, communications, public relations, consulting, and program analysis and management.
+These jobs include advocacy and government relations roles, but also more traditional Master of Business Administration roles like marketing, communications, public relations, consulting, and program analysis and management.

-Overall, the master of public policy degree may be the most flexible graduate professional degree available, qualifying holders for not only a wide range of careers and jobs, but also the ability to jump sectors seamlessly.
+Overall, an MPP may be the most flexible graduate professional degree available, qualifying holders for not only a wide range of careers and jobs, but also the ability to jump sectors seamlessly.

 What Sectors Hire Master of Public Policy Graduates?

 Because of the multi-disciplinary nature of master of public policy programs, the government, private sector, and nonprofit arena all recruit graduates.

 As of 2015 data provided by the Network of Schools of Public Policy, Affairs, and Administration (NASPAA), fields in which master of public policy or administration graduates are employed six months after graduation include the following:

 - 23% are working for a domestic nonprofit

 - 11% for a national or central government

 - 8% are in the research/consulting private sector

 - 5% are in a government not in the same country as the program the graduate completed